rickardlindberg/rickardlindberg.me/writing/agdpp-shooting-arrow/index.markdown

         color: 'blue'
     DRAW_CIRCLE =>
         x: 500
-        y: 499
+        y: 500
         radius: 10
         color: 'blue'
     DRAW_CIRCLE =>
         x: 500
-        y: 498
+        y: 500
         radius: 10
         color: 'blue'
     DRAW_CIRCLE =>
         x: 500
-        y: 497
+        y: 500
         radius: 10
         color: 'blue'

-This means that when we wan our game in test mode four frames where drawn and here are all the circles with radius 10.
+This means that when we ran our game in test mode, four frames where drawn and here are all the circles with radius 10.
 We use 10 here because we know that the head of the arrow is the only circle that is drawn with radius 10.
 But it is not bullet proof.
 It would be better if we could pass an id to the draw